 As various states legalize marijuana, the employee drug testing landscape is changing quickly.
-Recent legislation in many states and cities limits an employer’s right to include marijuana in a drug test, including New York City, where marijuana is not (yet) legal for recreational use.
+Recent legislation in many states and cities limits an employer’s right to include marijuana in a drug test, including New York City.

 Employers, parents and law enforcement are understandably concerned.